Goring Free Church supports missionaries from six different organisations:

 Both Marianne and Uche retired from NBTT in 2006, and went back to Obolo to complete the Old Testament, and the whole Obolo Bible was dedicated on May 24, 2014.
 From 2014, Uche joined the Seed Company, and is now checking Old Testament translation in Bekwarra, Ekajuk, and Lokaa languages, and New Testament in Ibani language, under the Seed Company.
 He is also involved in consultant training and mentorship.
 Now, in addition to her PhD study program in Bilingual Education at the University of Reading in the UK, Marianne is in charge of the Obolo Literacy project, and Obolo Bilingual Education program.
 She has also been helping in the Literacy aspect of the Bekwarra project.

 Uche and Marianne have five foster children whom they brought up.
-These are Ekonyi Dienye (special education teacher, with two children), Igbemi Arthur (medical doctor, with three children), Akama Arthur (petrochemical engineer, with one child), Dorah Gwunireama (zoologist, with three children), and Uche Bassey Aaron (computer science student).
+These are Ekonyi Dienye (special education teacher, with two children), Igbemi Arthur (medical doctor, with three children), Akama Arthur (petrochemical engineer, with two children), Dorah Gwunireama (zoologist, with three children), and Uche Bassey Aaron (computer science student).

 Tim and Fiona are with WEC International.
 After 8 years serving in Chad, Africa they are now based in Normandy, France, where they live with their 3 daughters; Jasmine (7/2/96), Danielle (9/1/98) and Caroni (21/5/00).